 I believe that through yoga we learn how to live better, this ancient system encompasses ethics and an affiliation to our heart-mind complex.
 Through yoga, we learn to release patterns that are not serving us and find optimal health and absolute peace of mind.
 I know yoga to have remedial power and trust it's ability to restore physiological balance.
 It is this magical and transformational power of yoga that I wish to share by teaching.

-I run classes every week on Tresco and Bryher, two islands very special to me that my family have lived on for 58 years.
-Classes are open level (beginners welcome) and balance conscious alignment with blissful relaxation.
-The style of yoga is a slow flow vinyasa, each class includes postures with alignment (asana), breathing techniques (pranayama), relaxation (savasana) and an integration of yogic philosophy.
+I teach several times a week across Tresco and Bryher- the islands are very special to me as my family have lived here for 60 years.
+Classes are open level, balancing conscious alignment with blissful relaxation.
+Each class includes postures with alignment (asana), breathing techniques (pranayama), relaxation (savasana) and integration of yogic philosophy.

 Scilly is a remarkable place to practise yoga - the escapism that a remote island offers is unparalleled when it comes to a peaceful pace of life, and time for reflection, self-kindness and care.
 Some time out from the normality of life can make your journey of rediscovery on the mat all the more meaningful.